anton-becker/fix-ms-mouse-scroll/README.md

  If you have Microsoft mouse with scroll bug and mouse isn't supported by this patch do following:
  1. Change "0x07a5" in patch to your mouse device id
  2. Apply modified patch
- 3. If modified patch help you to resolve scroll bug - let me know and I extend supported mouses.
+ 3. If modified patch help you to resolve scroll bug - let me know and I extend supported mice.

 # Apply patch to kernel newer then 4.3.0
  Be shure that after apllying patch to such kernels in file "drivers/hid/hid-microsoft.c" MS_VSCROLL define have unique value over the block of MS_ defines.
 Multiply MS_VSCROLL defined value by 2 while it isn't unique if needed.